AriFordsham/GHCWiki/richard-and-simon.md

 - `TypeLike` and `KnownRuntimeRep` constraints: #17201, #15979, also fixes #8388.
 And #17201, #17113, #13105. #17131 is another example.
 Blocked on PredTree stuff
 - #17295 (confluence in solver) badly needs execution.
 We have a plan.
 RAE.
 - #17323 and !2042: the PKTI is not good enough.
 Also #17223 (Refl zapping)
 - Get rid of deep-skol and deep-inst.
-Needs a new ticket.
-See Slack.
+Done on the impredicativity branch.
+Needs review/action.
 - #16775: don't zap naughty quantification candidates
 - #17024: `anyRewritableTyVar` and related gubbins
 - #16726: document conclusions